From Our Office: Staff

 Theresa Tensuan '89, Director of Multicultural Affairs

-Theresa is the Director of the Office of Multicultural Affairs and the Dean of Multicultural Affairs.
-The OMA collaborates with students, faculty, staff, and alumni on initiatives that cultivate connections between the curriculum and programs that enhance and extend Haverford’s intellectual and cultural diversity.
-She earned her PhD. in English from U.C.
-Berkeley and writes about the interrelations between contemporary culture and practices of social transformation.
+I am an Associate Dean of the College, the Dean of Multicultural Affairs and the Director of the OMA.
+In addition to fostering programs such as the Tri-Co Social Justice Institute and the Ambassadors of Multicultural Awareness program, the OMA collaborates with students, faculty, staff, and alumni on initiatives that cultivate connections between the curriculum and programs that enhance and extend Haverford’s intellectual and cultural diversity I earned my PhD. in English from U.C.
+Berkeley and write about the interrelations between contemporary culture and practices of social transformation.

 Nahara Saballos '15

 I am a junior, born in Nicaragua and raised in Brooklyn, NY.
 I am an anthropology major at Bryn Mawr and I am also pre-med.
 At Haverford, I am a member of the Student Health Advisory Committee (SHAC), a Blood Drive Coordinator, and an AMA for Gummere 1/2!
 In my free time, I love watching movies, making tea, and planning fun trips to Center City.
 At the OMA, I am the liaison for the Rufus Jones Leadership Institute, and I'll be working with the AMA program.